ctwillie/laravel-usps/README.md

     - This setting is set to `true` by default for security reasons.
 You can override this behavior by setting the `verrifyssl` config     setting to `false`.
 Do this at your own risk.

 3. Which environment you are working in:
-	- The options are 'local' and 'production' which tell the package which API url to use, testing or production respectively.
+	- The options are `'local' and 'production'` which tell the package which API url to use, testing or production respectively.
 If no configuration is found     for `env`, it will default to the environment recognized by laravel.
-This setting takes precedence over `APP_ENV` from `.env` file.
+This setting takes precedence over `APP_ENV` from your `.env` file.

 We recommend placing all configuration settings in your `.env` file and use Laravel's `env()` helper function to access these values.